ngs923/NeoRdRp/script/README.md

 param_cdhit_cluster = str(3)
 ```

-If you need to change the definition of boundary, open cutgap.py and change the parameter: you can change threshold (defaul 0.25) and minimum length (defaul 9).
+If you need to change the definition of boundary, open cutgap.py and change the parameter: you can change threshold (default 0.25) and minimum length (default 9).

 ```
 threshold=0.25